For urgent consular assistance call

 Pickpocketing, bag snatching and theft from cars occurs, especially in larger cities.
 Crime levels are higher after dark.

-Robbery and carjacking occur, particularly at deserted beach areas, even during daylight hours.
+Robbery and carjacking occur, particularly in deserted beach areas, even during daylight hours.

 To protect yourself from crime: